Homemade Green Enchilada Sauce

 Instructions

-- Remove the garlic from the skins and remove the stems and seeds from the chilies.
+- Remove the skins from the garlic cloves, then remove the stems and seeds from the chiles.
 If you like a spicy green enchilada sauce, go ahead and use those seeds.

 - Place the vegetables and all of the juices into a blender or food processor and process until smooth.

-- Place the sauce, water or stock, salt and pepper to taste in a medium sauce pan.
+- Place the tomatillo mixture, water or stock, salt and pepper to taste in a medium sauce pan.
 Bring to a boil, then reduce the heat to medium low and simmer until the sauce reaches the desired thickness, about 10 minutes.
-Adjust the seasoning as needed and stir in the chopped cilantro.
+Stir in the chopped cilantro and lime juice, and adjust the seasoning as necessary.
+Enjoy!1 1/2 cups water, 1/3 cup freshly chopped cilantro, salt and pepper

 Notes